 Even though online shopping is far more common now than it was in my teens, I feel like taking a risk and getting something edgy from an online shop gives me motivation and excitement for the performance day.

-Plus, you don't necessarily need to get these dresses from Amazon, but you can use these style ideas and shop the way you want to shop, whether local or another online store.
+Plus, you don't necessarily need to get these dresses from Amazon, but you can use these style ideas and shop the way you want to shop, whether local or in another online store.

 To give a good performance, make sure you're very prepared.
 Be sure you've memorized the words fully, practiced how you will move around the stage, and connected with the song so that the audience will feel your authenticity.

 Related Post: How To Find Performance Opportunities

 We all have fears about embarrassment, but some people, like me, get it so severely that it can take away from the performance.
 Even worse, it can take away from your peace of mind before and after the performance.

 If your confidence levels aren't where you want them to be, several different mindsets can help you get the same type of confidence you would have at home in front of the mirror by yourself.

 Black or white is a way to play it safe, especially if you're doing a very small performance, but don't settle for a neutral color if you're going big.

 These colors look really good on stage and on camera, so go for one of these to be safe.
 These colors also work great on stage with a variety of different skin tones.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.